jcramirez/electron-serialmon/README.md

 Simple and basic serial monitor app built with electron, Node-Serialport, Bootstrap and Vue.js

+Many thanks to [@johnny-five-io](https://github.com/johnny-five-io).
+This project was based the [electron-serialport](https://github.com/johnny-five-io/electron-serialport) project

 **Clone and run for a quick way to see Electron and Serialport in action.**